Alejandro-Vas/weather-app/README.md

 #### APP FEATURES:

-- Fetch data from [openweathermap API ](https://openweathermap.org/) using RTK Query
+- Fetch and cache data from [openweathermap APIs ](https://openweathermap.org/) using RTK Query
+- Typing APIs and React components with TypeScript
 - Display current weather by text query
 - Display weather forecast for 12 hours or 5 days
 - Russian cities query autocomplete